 If your area has any big local races, like 5ks, 8ks, 10ks, half-marathons, marathons, or triathlons, you could offer training programs to prepare for these events.
 For events like mud runs, Spartan races, cycling events, or anything else, you could offer training programs specific to prepare for those events.

 Most large cities have race weekends with multiple running events, like 5ks, 10ks, and half marathons.
-You could offer your members a training plan for any of the races that starts eight to twelve weeks before the race.
+You could offer your members a marathon training plan for any of the races that starts eight to twelve weeks before the race.
 The training plans could have shorter individual runs that the members do in the fitness center or outside on their own and one longer weekly run lead by a trainer or volunteer.

 #8 – Host Specialty Courses or Continuing Education